buildo/retro/toctoc/README.md

 * `web` must be released manually as follows:
   1. `npm version X.Y.Z` (to choose a version number, check the latest release tag and follow the standard `breaking` changes guidelines)
   2. npm publish
-  3. update the `package.json` with the new version, commit, and add the corresponding tag (`git tag vX.Y.Z)
+  3. commit the new `package.json` with message `X.Y.Z`, and add the corresponding tag by running `git tag vX.Y.Z`
   4. `git push` and `git push --tags`